Ruby and Rails

 A test-driven approach to developing a contact management application with people, companies, emails and phone numbers.
 This project uses RSpec and capybara for testing for models and entire features.
 This project employs tools like git and Heroku to save and deploy your work.

-A second level Rails project with more complex relationships, techniques.
+A second level Rails project with more complex relationships and techniques.

 Independent Work Projects